Water Levels

 Key takeaway

 Lake Powell is low because the Colorado River basin has endured its driest 20-plus-year stretch in more than a millennium while water demand keeps outpacing supply.
-The reservoir fell from nearly full in 1999 to a record 3,519.92 feet in April 2023, and it still sits far below its full-pool elevation of 3,700 feet.
+The reservoir fell from nearly full in the 1980s to a record 3,519.92 feet in April 2023, and it still sits far below its full-pool elevation of 3,700 feet.

 The short answer